Client Agreement of Policies, Terms and Conditions

 - collaborations with community-based organizations serving important community needs

 The AAHP operates an open-shelf Art Library for Students and Guest Students.
-Misuse or failure to return library property may result in forfeiture of all library privileges, as well as replacement costs charged to the account of the Student or Representative.
+Misuse or failure to return library property may result in forfeiture of all library privileges, as well as the issuance of charges to the Student’s account for replacement costs.

-Student may, at any time, add class hours to his or her existing matriculation during any current Session.
+Student may, at any time, add class hours to his or her existing course/courses during any current Session.
 To add further class time, Student or Representative hereby agrees to use the AAHP’s Student Information Update Form to report the change in advance.
-Student or Representative will be charged for any block of additional class time in half-hour increments once the request is processed.
+The Student’s account will be charged for any block of additional class time in half-hour increments once the request is processed.
 Please note that both set-up and clean-up time are core to the craft of the artist, and count as class time.

 A registered student who fails to attend two or more classes without granting notice to the AAHP, will receive, from the AAHP, an email, and a phone call.
 If attendance is not clarified at that time, the AAHP reserves the right to grant the seat to another Student.
-No refunds will be issued.
+Make-ups will be scheduled for no more than two classes.
+If Student declines or also misses the make-ups, no refunds will be issued.

 Inclement Weather Policy